Explore ways to potentially invest in Whatnot stock before and during the Whatnot IPO. Get access to select pre-IPO startups at Equitybee.

 1. Access Whatnot stock via pre-IPO investing platforms

-The author has not seen evidence of Whatnot stock availability on pre-IPO marketplaces.
+The author has seen limited evidence of Whatnot stock availability on pre-IPO marketplaces.

-Accredited investors should expect to pay at least a $10,000 investment minimum for access, often more.
+Accredited investors should expect to pay at $2,500 to $50,000 investment minimum for access, depending on the platform and opportunity.

 Signing up for pre-IPO marketplaces to access data deal alerts is obligation free for all interested investors.
 That means you can access pre-IPO data as a non-accredited investor but not invest.